 What You Can Do to Protect Yourself

 October is Cyber Security Awareness Month.
 With increased understanding of security awareness, you will be better able to identify a potential risk or threat and avoid becoming a victim.
-Challenge your security awareness knowledge with our new September Physical Security Quiz and remember our previous quizzes offer an opportunity to test yourself on other information security topics.
+Challenge your security awareness knowledge with our new Cyber Security Awareness Month Quiz and remember our previous quizzes offer an opportunity to test yourself on other information security topics.
 Don't forget to subscribe to the weekly Security News Digest and don't miss the bi-annual Security Day events hosted by the Province of British Columbia.

 There are a number of resources available to help explain information security best practices and how to protect yourself from a number of potential risks.
 The following section provides links, articles and protocols to help protect you and your information from social engineering tactics, identity theft, fraud, phishing, malware and hackers.